 - As a baked potato stuffing

-- With mashed potatoes instead of rice
+- With mashed potatoes, or roasted sweet potatoes, instead of rice

 - On toasted bread or buns – sloppy Joe style